The main project

-We work with local Partner NGOs to make it happen by training local science teachers to:
+We partner with local NGOs to make it happen by training local science teachers to:

-- Connecting their teaching topics to daily life issues and opportunities for the community (e. g.access to water, hygiene, climate change, waste management, nutrition, etc.)
+3. Connecting their teaching topics to daily life issues and opportunities for the community (e. g.access to water, hygiene, climate change, waste management, nutrition, etc.)

-Local people are involved as audience in science events.
-Here they get to know more about science-related issues that affect the community and on the actions that might solve them.
-Teachers and students support the community with small scale tailored projects.
+Local people are involved as the audience in science events.
+Here they get to know more about science-related issues that affect the community and about the actions that might solve them.
+Teachers and students support the community with small-scale tailored projects.
 Most importantly, the community eventually benefits from the presence of highly educated young adults who have the skills to lead to sustainable development.